The Life Force Arts Wheel

 The Artist is the person who expresses what s/he thinks and feels.
 The Artist has the craft or skill of formulating what s/he is experiencing into a statement in words, dance, music, visuals, etc. The Artist apprehends energy from the Otherworld and fabricates it into an expression in this world.

-The Companion & The Warrior – The 2nd Skill: Empowerment
+The Companion & The Warrior – The 2nd Skill: Osmosis

-The Companion & The Warrior are the second of the four Archetype Dyads on the Life Force Wheel.
-Both the Companion & The Warrior work with the Skill of Empowerment, the second of the 4 Skills of the Life Force Wheel.
+The Companion & The Warrior are the second of the four Archetype Dyads on the Life Force Arts Wheel.
+Both the Companion & The Warrior work with the Skill of Osmosis, the second of the 4 Skills of the Life Force Arts Wheel.

 The Companion is the follower and supporter of the Warrior.
 The Companion believes in the same causes and goals as the Warrior.
 The Companion “has the Warrior’s back,” protecting him/her.
 The Companion “seconds the motion” that the Warrior makes; through this action, the Companion adds the need momentum that ensures the goals of the Warrior are carried through.
 The Companion needs to be a Warrior him/herself in order to follow and to support; s/he has to understand his/her own power in order to support.
 The Companion follows willingly, understanding the important role that a supporter lends to achieving a goal.